Fun Family Activities in the San Juans

 - Libraries on Orcas, Lopez, San Juan Island offer internet access, great books and fun events.

 Moran State Park’s five fresh-water lakes include Cascade Lake, with special appeal for families—a sandy beach and designated swimming and play area.
 Rent a paddle boat if you’re feeling energetic, or cast a fishing line off the dock.
 Visit the salmon hatchery at the lake’s day-use area.
-Take a little hike and see a waterfall or circle around to hug an old-growth tree, or go horseback riding through the forest with Orcas Island Trail Rides.
+Take a little hike and see a waterfall or circle around to hug an old-growth tree.
 Near Cascade Lake, there are also two pools on Orcas Island; Rosario Resort has an indoor lap pool at the spa, and two outdoor pools, one at the Marina, and one near the Mansion (21-and-over), where you can sit and sip a cocktail by the water.